Sunday, February 28, 2010

 BRGY.
 TAO-TAON

-The name is from the word "Tao" or "tawo" meaning the people, and the word "Taon" or "tawon" meaning to evacuate to a higher ground.
-The early settlers in this place were always bothered by the overflowing Inopacan River that forced them to move to nearby higher grounds.
-Thus, "Tao-taon" means the place where the people kept on moving to a higher ground when the Inopacan river overflowed.
-The old river bed that traversed across this place is now dried up and had been cultivated to become at present an open field farm, while a creek still exist on portion of the river bed that approaches to the sea, where nipa palms and mangrove trees now abound.
-The river changed its course to its present channel and is being prevented from returning to its old route by concrete dikes.
+The early settlers on this place were always bothered by the overflowing Inopacan River that forced them to move to nearby higher grounds.
+Thus, "Tao-taon" would mean people would take refuge to a higher ground to stay away from an overflowing river.
+The old river bed that traversed across barrio Tao-taon now dried up and cultivated to become an open field farm.
+A creek still exist of erstwhile portion of the river bed that approaches to the sea, where nipa palms and mangrove trees now abound.
+The river changed its course to its present channel and is being prevented by concrete dikes and ripraps from returning to its old route .

 BRGYS.
 CABULISAN and CAMINTO